paru-de/msfs-chkl/md/pmdg-77x.md

 - APU: ON then START
 - Emergency Lights: ARMED & GUARDED
 - Window Heat: ON
+- Hydraulic C1/C2: ON
+- Hydraulic Switches: ALL AUTO
 - No Smoking: ON
 - Seatbelts: AUTO